Skip to main content

 How do my students work through the course?

-Students work through the course by completing activities, and there are a few main types of activities:
+Students work through the course by completing activities.

 How do my students complete an assignment?